-These three new works were commissioned by Harvestworks and will be exhibited in listening and seeing: an exhibition of art and technology.
+These new works were commissioned by Harvestworks and will be exhibited in listening and seeing: an exhibition of art and technology.

 Location: The Art and Technology Program exhibition in Building 10a, Nolan Park, Governors Island